JOIN THE 2025 KITCHEN GARDEN KICKOFF - REGISTER FOR FREE HERE

 Where Can You Buy Steel Raised Beds?

-We currently have two Corten steel raised beds for sale in the Gardenary shop.
+We have Corten steel raised beds for sale in the Gardenary shop.

 Birdies has a line of Corten steel raised beds called the Urban line.
 You can also find raised beds available at Edge RightGardener's Supply Company, and Veradek.
 If you'd prefer to create a custom design, search for steel designers in your area.